Santu Mukherjee

-Santu Mukhopadhyay (14 January 1951 – 11 March 2020) was an Indian actor who worked in Bengali cinema.
+Santu Mukherjee (13 January 1951 – 11 March 2020) was an Indian actor who worked in Bengali cinema.
 He was the father of actress Swastika Mukherjee.
 His younger brother, Sumanta Mukherjee, is also an actor.

 Early life and biography

-Santu Mukherjee was born on 17 January 1951 in Kolkata.
+Santu Mukherjee was born on 13 January 1951 in Kolkata.
 He attended the Mitra Institution at Bhowanipore at a primary level and later, joined the Padmapukur Institution at Sarat Bose Road, from where he passed his Higher Secondary Examination.
 He soon dropped out from studies and took dance lessons from Gopal Bhattacharya.
 He also learned Rabindra Sangeet.

 He went to renowned director Tapan Sinha, seeking a role in Bengali films.
 In 1975, Sinha launched him as an actor in the film Raja.
-Subsequent to his cinematic breakthrough, he working in theater and films.
+Subsequent to his cinematic breakthrough, he worked in both theater and films.
 His last film was Sanjhbati.

 Mukherjee died on 11 March 2020 from cardiac arrest at his South Kolkata residence; he had been suffering from cancer for a long time.